 Let Them Make Decisions

 Another great way to help them stay excited is to let them make decisions and involve them in every aspect from preparation to final harvest.
-This involves using many of the tips from yesterday as well as letting them decide what task or activity to do first throughout the season.
+This involves using many of the tips from yesterdayas well as letting them decide what task or activity to do first throughout the season.
 This will help them gain a better appreciation as the garden becomes not just yours, but theirs as well!

 Find the Right Balance

 Nobody likes work so it’s equally important to take some time to smell flowers and just relax and enjoy the garden with your little ones.
 Gardening is an amazing experience but like everything, there is such thing as too much and it’s important to find a good balance and either take breaks or switch from one activity to another every so often!
 If they seem tired or bored, switch it up and try something else!
 Not sure what to do?
-Luckily, the coming weeks will feature posts full of ideas to get your children involved and having fun!

 Take It Beyond The Boundaries